zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-overview.md

 In the previous diagram, a reserved VM instance discount is applied to one of the unused instances and the cost for that instance is zeroed out.
 For the other instance, the pay-as-you-go rate is charged for the VM size reserved.

 When a VM is allocated against the capacity reservation, the other VM components such as disks, network, extensions, and any other requested components must also be allocated.
 In this state, the VM usage reflects one allocated VM and one unused capacity instance.
 The reserved VM instance will zero out the cost of either the VM or the unused capacity instance.
-The other charges for disks, networking, and other components associated with the allocated VM also appear on the bill.
+The other charges for disks, networking, and other components associated to the allocated VM also appear on the bill.

 ![Diagram that shows one allocated VM and one unused capacity instance.](./media/capacity-reservation-overview/capacity-reservation-8.jpg)